botr99/tp/docs/UserGuide.md

 Refer to the following steps to get started using Track-O:
 1. Click on the "OK" to close the pop-up window.
-2. Run **Spotlight** by pressing the Command key and Space Bar at the same time.
+2. Run **Spotlight** by pressing `⌘Command` + `Space` on your keyboard at the same time.
-3. Type "Security & Privacy" and hit Enter.
+3. Type "Security & Privacy" into the search box that pops up and hit Enter.
 You should see a window similar to the one below:

     <p align="center">
         <img src="download_2.png" width="70%"/>